Latest Visits

 It was declared a World Heritage Site by UNESCO in 1986 and a national nature reserve by the Department of the Environment for Northern Ireland in 1987.
 In a 2005 poll of Radio Times readers, the Giant's Causeway was named the fourth-greatest natural wonder in the United Kingdom.

 Much of the Giant's Causeway and Causeway Coast World Heritage Site is owned and managed by the National Trust.
-It is one of the most popular tourist attractions in Northern Ireland, receiving over 998,000 visitors in 2019.
-Access to the Giant's Causeway is free of charge: it is not necessary to go via the visitor centre, which charges a fee.
+It is one of the most popular tourist attractions in Northern Ireland, receiving more than 998,000 visitors in 2019.
+Access to the Giant's Causeway is free of charge: it is not necessary to go via the visitor centre that charges a fee.
 The remainder of the site is owned by the Crown Estate and several private landowners.